 May 13th, 2019: COLORS OF CHANGE

-Our May screening will be Colors of Change, a short film that follows artist, Zaria Forman, NASA scientists on Operation IceBridge and Angaangaq Angakkorsuaq “Uncle” an Inuit elder to the front lines of climate change .
+Our May screening was Colors of Change, a short film that follows artist, Zaria Forman, NASA scientists on Operation IceBridge and Angaangaq Angakkorsuaq “Uncle” an Inuit elder to the front lines of climate change .
 The goal of the film is to bring facts and stories back to those who cannot access this remote landscape that is being affected by climate change and is affecting sea level rise.
-Zaria will be joining us as our guest speaker for the evening.
+Zaria joined us as our guest speaker for the evening.
 She travels to remote regions of the world to collect images and inspiration for her work, which is exhibited worldwide.
 She has flown with NASA on several Operation IceBridge missions over Antarctica, Greenland, and Arctic Canada, as depicted in this film.
 She was featured on CBS Sunday Morning, CNN, and PBS.
 Her works have appeared in publications such as The New York Times, National Geographic, The Wall Street Journal, and the Smithsonian Magazine.

 April 15th, 2019: RACING EXTINCTION